Select Your Location

 It is very common for any Non-Banking Financial Company (NBFC) to change its management or to experience such change on account of resignation, death, retirement, or takeovers.
 Therefore, the Reserve Bank of India considered it necessary, in the public interest, to regulate the credit system for the advantage of the financial structure of the country.
-In this article, we will discuss how to Change in Management of NBFCs but before that let’s understand the term NBFCs.
+In this article, we will discuss how to change the Management of NBFCs but before that let’s understand the term NBFCs.

 The Reserve Bank specifies the following conditions, in which the prior approval of the bank is required: